Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Introduction

-Consider the butterworth denominator polynomials (two-decimal place approximated) from (\ref{butfexb}--\ref{butfexe}).
-It can be observed that the binomial coefficients (excluding boundary coefficients) are non-uniformly damped for all except the first three cases, where the damping is constant.
-From this, it is clear that the choice of damping constants for coefficients (excluding boundary coefficients) of the binomial polynomial influences the transient-response characteristics of the filter.
-Therefore, proper choice of damping constants can avoid the flawed transient-response of higher-order cases.
+\textbf{Non-Uniformly Damped Binomial Polynomials.} Consider the butterworth denominator polynomials (two-decimal place approximated) from (\ref{butfexb})--(\ref{butfexe}).
+It can be observed that the binomial coefficients (excluding boundary coefficients) are non-uniformly damped for all except the first three cases, where the damping is constant. { \fontsize{9}{12}\selectfont

+} From this, it is clear that the choice of damping constants for coefficients (excluding boundary coefficients) of the binomial polynomial influences the transient-response characteristics of the filter.

-Further, to simplify, we impose two constraints.
-One, the damping constant should be uniform in the denominator polynomial.
-Two, the percentage maximum-overshoot should be at most five-percent, as realized from (\ref{butfex}).
+\textbf{Main Contributions.} Therefore, in the case of the binomial polynomial as observed from the \gls{bwf} with respect to our filter design objectives, proper choice of damping constants can avoid the flawed transient-response of higher-order cases.
+Generalizing this design problem, we can impose two possible constraints on the damping constant choice.
+One, the damping constant should be always uniform in the denominator polynomial, as observed in the standard \gls{bmf} or \gls{bmf0}.
+Two, for signal reconstruction and control purposes, the desired percentage of maximum-overshoot should be at most five-percent, as realized from (\ref{butfex}).
 This then reduces the design problem to one question.
-How exactly should the damping constant be defined for any $n$th-order denominator polynomial?
+How exactly should the uniform damping constant $\zeta_n$ be defined for any $n$th-order denominator polynomial?